Nationalist Clubs: Expansion (1889–1890)

-A Nationalist Club was launched in Washington, D.C. on January 31, 1889, and in Hartford, Connecticut on February 12, 1889.
+A Nationalist Club was launched in Washington, D.C., on January 31, 1889, and in Hartford, Connecticut, on February 12, 1889.
 Other clubs sprouted up, in the words of Cyrus Field Willard, "here and there, as if by magic."

 By 1891 it was reported that no fewer than 162 Nationalist Clubs were in existence.
 Other Nationalist Clubs were established abroad, including groups in Canada, England, and New Zealand.
+(In British Columbia, Canada, the movement peaked a few years later than the Nationalist Club movement in the U.S. In BC it elected an MLA and an MP after 1895.)

-The Bellamyite movement was a particularly potent in the state of California, which was home to 65 local Nationalist Clubs — about 40% of the organization's total — as well as 5 Nationalist periodicals.
-By way of contrast, the populous Eastern state of New York was home to just 16 Nationalist Clubs — and other states had fewer.
+The Bellamyite movement was a particularly potent in the state of California, which was home to 65 local Nationalist Clubs—about 40% of the organization's total—as well as 5 Nationalist periodicals.
+By way of contrast, the populous Eastern state of New York was home to just 16 Nationalist Clubs—and other states had fewer.

 While the social composition of the Nationalist Clubs was generally dominated by urban professionals, including doctors, lawyers, teachers, journalists, and clergymen motivated by the social gospel, at times these groups drew the participation of an altogether different constituency, including active trade unionists affiliated with the Knights of Labor or the American Federation of Labor.
 Among those participating were high-ranking AFL functionary P. J. McGuire in Philadelphia and radical activist Burnette G. Haskell in San Francisco.

 The various Nationalist Clubs were not centrally directed but instead possessed a certain amount of local autonomy and were linked together loosely through correspondence and co-sponsorship of touring lecturers.